sybip/gtm-lab/README.md

 Make sure to select the 915MHz "USA" version, which covers all goTenna Mesh bands worldwide.

-### Software requirements
+### Build environment requirements
 [Arduino IDE](https://www.arduino.cc/en/software/) 1.8+ with [ESP32 support](https://github.com/espressif/arduino-esp32)

 If setting up Arduino/ESP32 for the first time, refer to the [recommended installation instructions](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md).

 ### Dependencies
-The only external dependency is the **Time** library by Michael Margolis - install it using the *Tools > Manage Libraries* menu option in the Arduino IDE.
+The only external dependency is the **Time** library by Michael Margolis.
+Install it using the *Tools > Manage Libraries* menu option in the Arduino IDE.

 All other required libraries are included (see **Credits** section for details)

+### Optional libraries
+These libraries are used for optional extra functionality:

+- **SparkFun u-blox GNSS** library by SparkFun Electronics - for GPS functions

 ### Build and install